dhis2/cli-utils-cypress/docs/guides/using-the-network-shim.md

 ```

 The `networkShim` plugin accepts a second `options` argument.
 For most DHIS2
-platform apps the options passed to `setupNodeEvents` will be correct so there
+platform apps the default options of the `networkShim` will be correct so there
 will be no need to pass a second argument.

 For most DHIS2 Cypress test suites the `enableAutoLogin` plugin can help reduce